eGUIDE/eguide-consumption-api/docs/data_dictionary.md

 Each prediction is provided a prediction probability between 0 and 1.
 A probability of 1 means that the model is 100% confident that the structure belongs in the given class.
 A probability of 0.6 means that the model is 60% confident.

 These predictions are aggregated per cell.
 In a given cell the model will provide the following information:
- * Total count of structures predicted, for each class
+ * Total count of structures predicted, for each class.
- * Mean of all the probability scores of the structures in the cell, for each class
+ * Mean of all the probability scores of the structures in the cell, for each class.
- * Standard deviation of all the probability scores of the structures in the cell, for each class
+ * Standard deviation of all the probability scores of the structures in the cell, for each class.

 ## NaN values
 Not a Number (NaN) values in the data are NOT equivalent to zero values.